-This DMP is the first version of a total of 3 versions planned and will consequently be updated and revised.
-The following versions are planned at M18 and M36.
-Those are all public versions, and will be uploaded on the Participants Portal.
-They will be maintained in the CHORIZO collaborative workspace and will be accessible for all consortium partners.
+This DMP is the second version of a total of 3 versions planned and will consequently be updated and revised.
+The final version is planned at M36.
+These are all public versions and will be uploaded on the Participants Portal.
+They are maintained in the CHORIZO collaborative workspace and are accessible for all consortium partners.
 All partners are required to review each new version of the DMP and to comply to the processes and requirements set in them.